How to create your own testing environment using the command line tool Vagrant

 My name is Ito and I am an infrastructure engineer

-It's common knowledge that you can't just casually touch a customer's environment.
+It's common sense not to casually touch a customer's environment.

-Normally, you would prepare a similar testing environment and test it there, but if
+Ideally, you should prepare a similar test environment and conduct testing there, but

 What is Vagrant?